Jeopardy! Masters

 Jeopardy!
-Masters is an American game show hosted by Ken Jennings on ABC.
+Masters is an American game show hosted by Ken Jennings (former 74-game champion and winner of The Greatest of All Time tournament) on ABC.
 Each season features recent notable Jeopardy! champions competing against each other in a "Champions League-style" format.
 It premiered on May 8, 2023.
 In February 2024, the show would be renewed for a second season, which premiered on May 1, 2024.
 In March 2025, it was announced that the show was renewed for a third season, which premiered on April 30, 2025.
+In June 2026, it was announced that the show was renewed for a fourth season, which premiered on August 25, 2026.

 Contestants

 Season 1 (2023)

 The following six contestants, listed in order of finish, competed in the first Jeopardy!
 Masters competition: